Self-Compassion: Why Women in Salt Lake City Need It and 3 Ways to Practice It

 Feminine hands making a heart shape.
 This represents how Maple Canyon Therapy provides trauma therapy for birth trauma, and PTSD symptoms in women.

 Whether you are reading at New Year or not, this is for any time of the year.
 Rather than trying to change your body as a goal, try to focus more on having self-compassion.
 Those that I work with aren’t always hyped to work on self-compassion.
-What they worry about is that if they try being more kind to themselves they won’t achieve their goals.
+What they worry about is that if they try being kinder to themselves they won’t achieve their goals.
 They believe part of what has made them successful is because they don’t give themselves a break.
 They fear that if they speak to themselves with more kindness, they’re going to end up lazy and unmotivated.

 You don’t need to be mean to yourself to be motivated.
 Let me tell you more about why that belief is not true.
 There is a woman Kristin Neff, who has spent her life researching self-compassion, and she has found the opposite to be true.
 The more unkind and mean we are to ourselves, the LESS motivated we are.
 As humans, we are motivated by safety and gentleness.
 When we feel safe and comforted, that’s when we are most likely to be motivated and to do our best work.